Diane-4P/family-favourites/README.md

 ## Acknowledgements

 - Mentor – Brian Macharia – for his helpful feedback
-- Inspiration for website came from ?????????
+- Inspiration for website came from the following restaurants in Worcester:
+  - Ye Olde Talbot
+  - The Swan
+  - Bluebell Farm
+  - The Barn Owl
+  - Harvester Timberdine
+  - The Toby Carvery
+  - Ounce

 ## Disclaimer